-Westport School of Music in Westport, CT, was founded in 1938 and is a member of the National Guild for Community Arts Education.
-We’re a trusted music school in Westport, CT, with the mission of providing quality instruction for people of all ages and abilities, regardless of race, income, ethnicity or gender.
+Westport School of Music (WSM) was founded in 1938 and is a member of the National Guild for Community Arts Education.
+We’re a trusted music school in Westport, CT, with the mission of providing quality instruction for people of all ages and abilities, regardless of race, income, ethnicity, or gender.

-Nestled in a quiet residential neighborhood in scenic Westport, the WSM is one of the oldest continuing nonprofit music schools in Connecticut.
-With a faculty from some of the most prestigious conservatories and university music schools in the country, WSM is committed to providing student-centered learning for both children and adults throughout Fairfield County.
-WSM offers weekly private lessons and several annual performance opportunities.
+Nestled in a quiet residential neighborhood, WSM is one of Connecticut’s oldest continuing nonprofit schools of music.
+With a faculty from some of the most prestigious conservatories and university music departments in the country, we’re committed to providing student-centered learning for students throughout Fairfield County.
+Students receive private lessons every week and several performance opportunities each year.

 Your Time, Your Schedule

-With adult learners, teachers act as more of a coach and mentor, working individually with each student to attain their personal goals.
-Some adults want to return to the instrument they studied as a child; others see music lessons as a new hobby, a way to keep their minds and bodies active, or as a vehicle for overall life enrichment.
+With adult learners, teachers act as more of a coach and mentor, working individually with students to attain their personal goals.
+Some adults want to return to the instrument they studied as a child; others see music lessons as a new hobby or as a vehicle for overall life enrichment.
 Students can choose either weekly adult music lessons or a package if they travel frequently.
 We’re happy to design a schedule that works for you.

-Our experienced teachers offer lessons in piano (both classical and jazz), as well as voice, strings, woodwinds, acoustic guitar and electric bass.
-Each instructor's goal is to provide a strong technical musical foundation, while instilling self-discipline, encouraging creativity and fostering an enjoyment of music that will last a lifetime.
+Our instructors offer classical and jazz piano lessons as well as lessons in voice, strings, woodwinds, acoustic guitar, and electric bass.
+The goal is to provide a strong technical foundation while instilling self-discipline, encouraging creativity, and fostering a lifelong love of music.

 Reaching Where Words Cannot

-Through the field of Neuroscience we have begun to understand why music is so powerful, particularly for people with special needs.
-Music therapy is the clinical and evidence-based use of music interventions to accomplish physical, emotional, cognitive, and social goals.
+Through neuroscience, we have begun to understand why music is so powerful, particularly for people with special needs.
+Music therapy is evidence-based and involves using music to help achieve goals.

-Our Board-Certified music therapist works to develop trusting relationships which encourage children and adults who may have developmental delays, autism or other physical and/ or mental disabilities, to express themselves without judgement and grow in self confidence.
-For more information, please visit the section in MusicWorks!
+Our Board-Certified music therapist works to develop trusting relationships with students who have developmental delays, autism, or other disabilities.
+Learning music encourages them to express themselves without judgment and increase their confidence.
+For more information, visit our MusicWorks! page.

-Twice each year, WSM students share their musical gifts by performing for residents of area nursing and healthcare facilities.
+Twice a year, WSM students share their musical gifts by performing for residents of local nursing and healthcare facilities.
 Other community partners have included Norwalk Housing Authority, Sturges Ridge Assisted Living, and Weston Public Library.

 With support from the Department of Economic Development, CT Office of the Arts, which also receives support from the NEA, a federal agency